learnyouahaskell/learnyouahaskell.github.io/markdown/source_md/modules.md

 Just like with normal zipping, lists that are longer than the shortest list that's being zipped are cut down to size.

 `lines`{.label .function} is a useful function when dealing with files or input from somewhere.
-It takes a string and returns every line of that string in a separate list.
+It takes a string and returns every line of that string as separate element of a list.

 ```{.haskell:ghci}
 ghci> lines "first line\nsecond line\nthird line"